5 Lunge Variations That Strengthen Your Lower Body (Demo Videos)

 Try to strike the right balance between sinking too low and not lowering yourself enough.

 Lunges not only work your glutes, quads, hamstrings, calves, groin, and sometimes your hip flexors and lower back, but they also activate your core just enough to keep you steady.
-So, go on and read these workout tips, watch the demos, and plunge into each lunge — right in your own comfortable living room!
+So, go on and read these workout tips, watch the demos, and plunge into each lunge — right in the comfort of your own home!

 #1 – Bodyweight Lunge